microsoft/sample-app-aoai-chatGPT/README.md

 As above, start the app with `start.cmd`, then visit the local running app at http://127.0.0.1:5000.

 #### Deploy with the Azure CLI
+**NOTE**: If you've made code changes, be sure to **build the app code** with `start.cmd` or `start.sh` before you deploy, otherwise your changes will not be picked up.
+If you've updated any files in the `frontend` folder, make sure you see updates to the files in the `static` folder before you deploy.

 You can use the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to deploy the app from your local machine.
 Make sure you have version 2.48.1 or later.

 If this is your first time deploying the app, you can use [az webapp up](https://learn.microsoft.com/en-us/cli/azure/webapp?view=azure-cli-latest#az-webapp-up).
 Run the following command from the root folder of the repo, updating the placeholder values to your desired app name, resource group, location, and subscription.
 You can also change the SKU if desired.